 Up to six Images (prints and projected images in either colour or monochrome) can be entered into the appropriate grades for the club:

 - A Grade

 - Salon Grade

 These images will be uploaded into the on-line End of Year competition in the same way as Aggregate Competition entries.

-Under-size images (eg 800 x 600 pixels) won’t be rejected, however they are noticeably poorer in quality than 2000px x 2000px and will probably not score well.
+Under-size images (eg 800 x 600 pixels) won’t be rejected, however they are noticeably poorer in quality than larger options and will probably not score well.

 Please do not hesitate to contact the competition steward if in any doubt.